Naereen/slides/2019_04__Presentation_IEEE_WCNC__MoTION_Workshop/slides.md

 # 1. Motivations

-- IoT networks are interesting and will be more and more present,
+- :chart_with_upwards_trend:IoT networks are interesting and will be more and more present,
-- More and more IoT objects
+- :chart_with_upwards_trend: More and more IoT devices are using unlicensed bands
-- $\Longrightarrow$ networks will be more and more occupied
+- $\Longrightarrow$ networks will be more and more occupied :boom:

 But...

 - Heterogeneous spectrum occupancy in most IoT networks standards
-- Maybe IoT objects can improve their communication by *learning* to access the network more efficiently (e.g., by using the less occupied spectrum channel)
+- Maybe IoT devices can improve their communication by *learning* to access the network more efficiently (e.g., by using the less occupied spectrum channel)
 - Simple but efficient learning algorithm can give great improvements in terms of successful communication rates
-- $\Longrightarrow$ can fit more objects in the existing IoT networks :tada: !
+- $\Longrightarrow$ can fit more devices in the existing IoT networks :tada: !

 ---